lightningdevkit/ldk-sample/README.md

 ### TODO

 - Get rid of `get_new_address` from Btc Core, use wallet address to pay out when closing channel.
+- Auto channel open on send
 - Get rid of Btc Core for UTXOs, use Blockbook
 - Get rid of Btc Core for block source, use Blockbook
 - Testnet/derivation support in AnyAddress (walletcore), use it.
 Also for HDWallet private key derivation.
-- Move wallet-core proj dir setting from build.rs to env
+- (Move wallet-core proj dir setting from build.rs to env)
 - check in rust interfacing Rust module in wallet core, use it from there